 To ensure CWGs reflect the diversity of stakeholders in the region, the Authority continues to add new CWG members by inviting contacts established through the environmental justice outreach process.
-As Authority staff engage with stakeholder organizations representing minority, low-income, and other marginalized populations, leaders of these organizations are invited to join the CWGs.
+As Authority staff engage with stakeholder organizations representing minority populations, low-income populations, and other marginalized populations, leaders of these organizations are invited to join the CWGs.